Session 02 – At the Red Rock

 Through the Gates of Merridale

 Sariel strode through the gates, ignoring the guards’ lingering looks.
 The rest of the party hurried to catch up, heading along Market Street towards their destination, the Red Rock Tavern.
-The upper stories of the timber-framed houses overhung the street, casting long shadows as the sun sunk behind the rooftops.
+The upper stories of the timber-framed houses overhung the street, casting long shadows as the sun sank slowly behind the shingle rooftops.
 Pairs of guards stood on every street corner, holding torches to keep the shadows at bay.
 Townsfolk hurried home, shuttering their windows.
 Few paused to stare at the strange group of companions striding down the street.
 None made eye contact.

 The town square showed signs of preparations ahead of tomorrow’s market day, but the square was strangely empty of people.
 Fear of the Night Shades perhaps.
 Or perhaps it was the disquieting way in which the noose on a freshly-built gallows was swinging in the wind.
 Hardly a pleasant site for the market-goers in the morning.